ruth-mapr/drill/_docs/040-vagrant-setup.md

 parent: "Virtual Machine Setup"
 ---

-You can use following guide to setup a cluster in a virtual machine.
+This section provides information for setting up a cluster in a virtual machine.
+To setup a cluster in a virtual machine:

+1. Start the cluster.
+2. Setup YARN/Hadoop.
+3. Build the Myriad Scheduler.
+4. Get started

 ## Prerequisities
 * Virtualbox
 * Vagrant

-### Starting the Cluster
+## Starting the Cluster
 To start the cluster, run following:

 ```